Guide to National Museum of Fine Arts in Manila

 A Journey Through Time

 During World War II, in February 1945, the Japanese forces transformed the building into their stronghold, leaving indelible marks and defensive installations.
-However, the spirit of the building endured, and it was rebuilt in 1949, retaining its original footprint and four-story height, albeit with a more modest facade.
+However, the spirit of the building endured, and it was rebuilt in 1949, retaining its original footprint and four-story height.

 A National Historical Landmark

-Recognizing the enduring historical significance of the National Museum of Fine Arts, the Philippines declared it a National Historical Landmark on September 30, 2010, through Republic Act 10096.
-This designation, granted by the National Historical Commission of the Philippines, underscores the building’s importance as a custodian of the nation’s heritage.
+On September 30, 2010, the National Museum of Fine Arts was officially declared a National Historical Landmark under Republic Act 10096.
+This recognition by the National Historical Commission of the Philippines highlights the museum’s role in preserving the country’s rich heritage and its lasting importance to the nation’s story.

 National Museum of Fine Arts Galleries